Here is the methodology used in compensation analysis calculations. For links to the data sources mentioned here see “References/Data Sources”

 Given the magnitude of this benefit, to compare public employee compensation to private one must include this value in the calculations, which I call “comparable pay”.

 For an employee making $90,000/year, total comparable pay would be $104,472, meaning a private employee would need to make $104,472/year (and make their own contribution of $14,472/year to their own retirement plan) to receive the same level of compensation.

 |Data For FY||2021|

 We often hear that public employees (particularly teachers) are poorly paid based on what they would make if they had instead chosen to go into private industry.
-It is commonly accepted that if a teacher were to use their education to work in private industry instead of teaching the resulting compensation would be higher, creating a “teaching penalty” in compensation.
+It is commonly accepted if a teacher were to use their education to work in private industry instead of teaching the resulting compensation would be higher, creating a “teacher penalty” in compensation.